taimurijlal/Claude-Code-Security/module-7-hooks/README.md

 ## Instructions

-1. Copy the `.claude/hooks/` directory from this module into your project root
+1. Copy the scripts in this module into your project .claude/hooks/
 2. Make the scripts executable: `chmod +x .claude/hooks/*.sh`
 3. Copy `settings.json` to your project's `.claude/` directory
 4. Launch Claude Code — hooks are now active